oublalkhalid/Pytorch-Ray-Tune/README.md

 # Pytorch-Ray-Tune

 #### What is the difference between ```training``` and ```tuning```?
 Is tuning a part of training?
 The answer is crystal straight!
-After a long part of developing your model (layers, input data, sahpe ...), you will get a trained model as output.
+After a long part of developing of your model (layers, input data, sahpe ...), you will get a trained model as output.
 You will probably ask yourself: what can I do to improve the performance of my model?
 At this point, you have several answers:
 - **Improve the quality of the data:** clean the data, create new features, reduce the dimensions, remove some outliers, remove some features, cluster the data, etc.
 - **Improve the performance of the algorithm:** this is what you called "tuning".